 One of the aims of our school is for children to develop as independent learners.
-We believe that homework is a key way in which children can acquire the skill of independent learning.
+We believe that homework helps children to acquire the skill of independent learning.

 Homework plays a positive role in raising a child's level of attainment.
 We also acknowledge the important role of play and free time in a child's growth and development.
-While homework is important, it should not prevent children from taking part in the wide range of out-of-school clubs and organisations that play an important part in the lives of many children.
+While homework is important, it should not prevent children from taking part in the wide range of out-of-school clubs and organisations that play an important part in their lives.
 We believe children develop their skills, interests and talents to the full only when parents encourage them to make maximum use of the experiences and opportunities that are available outside of school.